Computer Science (CSCI)

 CSCI 304.
 Computer Networks.
 1 Unit.

 This course focuses on the communications protocols used in computer networks: their functionality, specification, implementation, and performance (TCP/IP, Ethernet, Gigabit Ethernet).
-It also introduces the field of mobile and wireless computing.
-Offered spring semester.
+Students in the course develop networking applications using socket programming.
+Offered every spring semester.
 Prerequisites: CSCI 221.

 CSCI 310.
 Computer Graphics.
 1 Unit.